 How to Apply

-You can apply through Yale’s Graduate School Application website.
-Note: Because the application for the Sackler / NSF REU is set up through the online application system of Yale University’s Graduate School of Arts and Sciences, some of the language throughout the application may suggest that you are applying to the Graduate School at Yale, this is not the case.
+Apply through Yale’s Graduate School Application website.
+Note: Because the application for the NSF REU is set up through the online application system of Yale University’s Graduate School of Arts and Sciences, some of the language throughout the application may suggest that you are applying to the Graduate School at Yale, this is not the case.
 Please ignore wording related to graduate study at Yale as you complete the application.

-The complete application will include 1) the application form (including a personal statement), 2) a CV 3) two letters of recommendation and 4) a transcript.
+The complete application will include 1) the application form (including a personal statement), 2) a CV 3) two letters of recommendation (which must be received before you will be able to submit your application) and 4) a transcript.

 Eligibility: you must be a permanent resident or a US citizen to apply, you must have health insurance, and you must be enrolled at an undergraduate institution the summer of your internship.